 I constantly see articles about “hacks” for moms.
-These are pure and utter bullshit.
+These are bullshit.
 No mom needs to spend their time making “lunchable style sushi” or any other form of trying to cater to their little snowflake at the expense of their personal well-being.
+Honestly how is adding more time sucking activities to the day at all helpful?
 I would like to, instead, suggest some real life hacks for moms who simply do not have time to give that many craps about the whole parenting deal.

 Let the dog clean up.

 90% of the reason to own a dog is to have an automatic clean-up crew.
 I fully believe that the bigger the family the bigger the need for a dog/living vacuum.
 Currently my family is using a chocolate lab model and the floors are cleaned to our satisfaction on a regular basis.
 Dog cleaning crews are especially helpful when it comes to highchairs.
 No one enjoys digging old mushed food out of the nooks and crannies of a highchair like a dog.
 At times the dog can also be used to directly clean children.
 The level of child sanitation is minimal but it is likely better than the effort I was going to put in.

 Tired of fretting over packing lunches?
 Does the amount of planning and preparing a perfect little meal for your child that will survive the bus ride to school, in addition to not rotting on the way, on a daily basis give you hives?
 School lunch.
 I really don’t need to explain this one.
 The school makes the food and cleans up.
 Done deal folks.

 Keep all clean laundry in the laundry room.
 You can fold it if you want, but it works in a giant pile on-top of the dryer.
 With this method when your family asks where said favorite clothing item is the answer is easy, “on the dryer”.